Chippalrus/Kontent-Management-System/README.md

 - Call CDriver()->ConstructWebsite( rootDirectoryID, pageSize, thumbnailSize ) to build a website.

 # Kontent Management System
-KMS is a web builder / CMS that constructs web pages based on the hierarchy of a given Google Drive directory.
+KMS is a web builder that turns Google Drive into a CMS.
+It constructs static or dynamic web pages based on the hierarchy of a given Google Drive directory.

+- Google Documents becomes the Blog Post or Pages (index.html/.php) for the website
+- Google Drive Folders becomes the navigation tree (You can pair a Google Doc with Folder display as Page and still utilise sub-pages/categories)
-- https://kms.chippalrus.ca/ ( Probably no longer accessible )
+- Example: https://kms.chippalrus.ca/ (Probably no longer accessible)

 # Requirements
-- Web-Server
+- Web-Server (optional: access to timed curl if you want to setup auto generation)
 - PHP 7.0+
 - Google API Key
 - Parsedown ( https://github.com/erusev/parsedown )